 So what are these cases?

 One case highlighted in the piece is of a 20-year-old pregnant woman who went to a clinic because she had an addiction to Oxycontin and was looking for assistance.
+She wanted nothing but access to Oxycontin addiction resources that would help her with her problem.
 Instead of assistance, the police were called and she was forcibly taken to a psychiatric ward an hour away from her husband and 2-year-old son under the “cocaine mom” laws in her state.
 She was not given treatment there for her addiction, but instead was given multiple other drugs (including Xanax) and received no prenatal care.
 Approximately two weeks later, during a hearing about her incarceration, the doctors could provide no status update on the fetus, as no one had bothered to check.
 At a later hearing, doctors testified that Oxycontin did not pose a risk to the developing fetus and thus this mother was in fact not harming her child (not to mention the fact that she went to find help).
 She was then released from the psychiatric ward, but was monitored for her entire pregnancy (including providing urine samples) and was fired from her job from the instance.
 In another drug case, a homeless woman was arrested for reckless endangerment of her unborn child under the claim that she was inhaling pain fumes.
 After two weeks in jail, she was given a release to obtain an abortion and then charges were dropped.

 A second highlighted case involves a mother who was in labour at home, planning a vaginal delivery after a c-section, when her doctors called the sheriff and arranged an emergency court hearing claiming she was putting her baby at risk by attempting a VBAC.
 The mother, in labour, had the sheriff arrive at her house, her legs were strapped together, and she was taken into custody and forced to a hospital.
 Her and her husband were given no legal counsel, no one to represent them, and were allowed to present their views as the mother was being prepped for surgery against her will.
 She was compelled to undergo the operation and when she tried to sue after the fact in civil court, the court held that she did not have the grounds to do so.
 Oh yeah – she later went on to have two successful V2BACs.